 Porn has gone mainstream; the question is, can we handle it?
 This exploration of the intersection of sex and technology is told through the stories of the people whose lives are defined by ...
 See full summary »

-After Porn Ends 2 picks up where its predecessor left off, and not only turns back the clock to meet the oldest living stars in adult film's history, but goes in depth with some of its most...
-See full summary »
+After Porn Ends 2 turns back the clock to meet the oldest living stars in adult film's history, but goes in depth with some of its most current retirees, and juxtaposes their experiences in a life after porn.

 "ADDICTED TO SEXTING", a compelling (and sometimes humorous) look at the rise and proliferation of this social phenomenon from several varying perspectives and how the lives of those ...
 See full summary »